Esophageal Cancer Clinical Trial

 I. To provide a service of value to study participants and their medical providers through the performance of molecular profiling assays on tumor samples in a Clinical Laboratory Improvement Act (CLIA)-certified laboratory and reporting of results to physicians and patients that they may opt to use in clinical management, including analysis of data for acquired resistance mechanisms.

 II.
-To enable the development of patient-derived models such as cell lines and xenografts for cancer researchers through the provision of biospecimens from 20% of study participants to the NCI's Patient Derived Models Repository (PDMR), a national resource available to investigators.
+To enable the development of patient-derived models such as cell lines and xenografts for cancer researchers through the provision of biospecimens from up to 20% of study participants to the NCI's Patient Derived Models Repository (PDMR), a national resource available to investigators.

 III.
 To develop and implement robust approaches in patient and provider engagement to improve understanding of biobanking and its relationship to cancer research and increase representation of minority and underserved study participants in cancer research.